White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Executive Summary

 \begin{itemize} \item{\textbf{Cover all anomaly sectors:} Given the fundamentally unresolved nature of all four canonical anomalies, it is imperative to support all pillars of a diverse experimental portfolio -- source, reactor, decay-at-rest, decay-in-flight, and other methods/sources -- to provide complementary probes of and increased precision for new physics explanations. } \item{\textbf{Pursue diverse signatures:} Given the diversity of possible experimental signatures associated with allowed anomaly interpretations, it is imperative that experiments make design and analysis choices that maximize sensitivity to as broad an array of these potential signals as possible. } \item{\textbf{Deepen theoretical engagement:} Priority in the theory community should be placed on the development of new physics models relevant to all four canonical short-baseline anomalies and the development of tools for enabling efficient tests of these models with existing and future experimental datasets. } \item{\textbf{Openly share data:} Fluid communication between the experimental and theory communities will be required, which implies that both experimental data releases and theoretical calculations should be publicly available.
 In particular, as it is most likely that a combination of measurements will be needed to resolve the anomalies, global fits should be made public, as well as phenomenological fits and constraints to specific data sets. } \item{\textbf{Apply robust analysis techniques:} Appropriate statistical treatment is crucial to quantify the compatibility of data sets within the context of any given model, and in order to test the absolute viability of a given model.
 Accurate evaluation of allowed parameter space is also an important input to the design of future experiments. } \end{itemize}

 The white paper is organized as follows.
 Section~\ref{sec:introduction} provides an overall introduction and motivation for seeking resolution of the experimental neutrino anomalies, and Section~\ref{sec:expt_landscape} introduces each of the anomalies in detail, placing them within historical context.
 Section~\ref{sec:th_landscape} delves into the theoretical interpretation of the anomalies, detailing phenomenological consequences of various scenarios that have been or are being pursued.
-Section~\ref{sec:null} goes over the broader experimental landscape, discussing impact of null results, as well as potential conventional explanations for the anomalies, while Section~\ref{sec:astro_cosmo} covers results from indirect probes, including astrophysical, cosmological, and direct mass measurements.
+Section~\ref{sec:null} goes over the broader experimental landscape, discussing the impact of null results, as well as potential conventional explanations for the anomalies, while Section~\ref{sec:astro_cosmo} covers results from astrophysical and cosmological indirect probes.
 Section~\ref{sec:future} reviews the very diverse landscape of future experimental prospects that will be capable of addressing the anomalies.
 Finally, Section~\ref{sec:reqs} reiterates our vision for a path that will lead to the ultimate resolution of the anomalies, providing further discussion and elaboration of the focal points for the next decade listed in this executive summary.